|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

-A reserve equal to at least twenty-five percent of the average amount of the investment portfolio over the course of the previous fiscal year must be invested in publicly traded securities that fall into one or more of the following categories:
+A reserve equal to at least twenty-five per cent of the average amount of the investment portfolio over the course of the previous fiscal year must be invested in publicly traded securities that fall into one or more of the following categories:

-securities of the United States government or of its agencies or instrumentalities,
+Securities of the United States government or of its agencies or instrumentalities,

-the treasurer of state’s pooled investment program,
+The treasurer of state’s pooled investment program,

-Pobligations of this state or any political subdivision of this state,
+Obligations of this state or any political subdivision of this state,

-certificates of deposit of any national bank located in this state or state of Ohio chartered bank,
+Certificates of deposit of any national bank located in this state or state of Ohio chartered bank,

-money market funds, or
+Money market funds, or

-bankers acceptances maturing in two hundred seventy days or less which are eligible for purchase by the federal reserve system.
+Bankers acceptances maturing in two hundred seventy days or less which are eligible for purchase by the federal reserve system.